Money Saving Car Care

 For the Winter Months

 The weather outside is frightful - but your car repair costs shouldn't be!
 In just a few simple steps, you can ensure that you are protecting your investment and avoiding costly repairs down the road.
 Even if you're driving a little less this season, an idle car shouldn't mean a neglected car.
 Whether you do it yourself or take your car to a professional service technician, it’s important to take proactive steps to prepare your car for winter driving.

 Under the Hood

-As the weather cools down, small creatures like mice seek refuge under your car hood to get warm.
-It's always a good idea to check under the hood before you drive to make sure you don't have any chewed wires, or any small creatures (alive or otherwise) that may have scurried up there.
+As the weather cools down, small creatures like mice seek warmth in places, and sometimes, it's under your car hood.
+It's always a good idea to check under the hood before you drive to make sure you don't have any chewed wires, or any small creatures (alive or otherwise) that may have scurried in there.

 Keep the battery connections clean, tight and corrosion-free.
 Cold weather is hard on batteries, so it’s wise to check the battery charging system.
 Because batteries don’t always give warning signs before they fail, it is advisable to replace batteries that are more than three years old.

 Heater, Defroster and Wiper Blades

 Check that the heating, ventilating, and air conditioning (HVAC) system are working properly as heating and cooling performance is critical for interior comfort and for safety reasons, such as defrosting.
 Fall is also a great time to check your air filters.
 Wiper blades that are torn, cracked or don’t properly clean your windshield should be replaced.
 As a rule, wiper blades should be replaced every six months.
 When changing the blades, be sure to check the fluid level in the windshield washer reservoir.